 The Board acknowledges their responsibilities for the Group's to maintain a sound system of internal controls which covers financial control, operational and compliance controls as well as risk management to safeguard shareholders' investment and the Group's assets.
 As such, the Internal Audit ("IA") and Enterprise Risk Management ("ERM") functions were outsourced to an independent professional consulting firm.
+The person-in-charge of the Group Internal Audit function during the financial year is Ms. Joeuena Chow Mann Hwa, who is the member of Institut of Internal Audit Malaysia ("IIA').
 In this financial year, the Board has increased cycle time of IA to further enhance the Group's internal controls.
-The cost incurred for the IA & ERM functions in respect of the financial year ended 31 January 2017 is approximately RM40,000.00.
+The cost incurred for the IA & ERM functions in respect of the financial year ended 31 January 2018 is approximately RM40,000.00.

-The Statement on Risk Management and Internal Control set out on pages 20 to 21 of this Annual Report provides an overview of the state of internal controls within the Group.
+The Statement on Risk Management and Internal Control set out on pages 23 to 24 of this Annual Report provides an overview of the state of internal controls within the Group.